wmde/query-builder/README.md

 # query-builder
-🔍️ A simple query builder for Wikidata SPARQL queries
+🔍️ A query builder for Wikidata SPARQL queries

 ## Test system